Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Background

 \paragraph{Perspectivism}Many NLP pipelines rely on annotated corpora, where the quality of the annotations is measured by the agreement between multiple annotators.
 Traditionally, disagreements may be considered noise, signs of ill-defined tasks, or poor annotator training; therefore, a single ground truth is typically derived by various aggregation techniques.
 However, disagreements are common and often systematic, and for many problems there is no single ground truth~\cite{basile2021we}.
 Recent perspectivist NLP approaches reconsider the value of information and knowledge that can be derived from diverging annotations \cite{cabitza2023toward}, especially for highly complex or subjective tasks.

 Particularly in subjective tasks, multiple valid perspectives may exist, making the use of a single ground truth problematic.
 When considering highly subjective tasks like offensive or toxic language detection, individual differences in demographics and personality significantly influence how people label dimensions of the data \cite{leonardelli-etal-2021-agreeing,sang2022origin,sap-etal-2022-annotators,pei-jurgens-2023-annotator,frenda-etal-2023-epic}.
 Perspectivist approaches to these tasks not only help mitigate issues like silencing minority opinions in model representations, but also improve the predictive precision and robustness of models \cite{cabitza2023toward}, as was shown in research on hate speech detection \cite{akhtar2020modeling}, and irony detection \cite{frenda-etal-2023-epic}.
+Even in “seemingly objective tasks” \cite{basile2021we,frenda2024perspectivist}, like coreference resolution \cite{recasens2011identity} or part-of-speech tagging \cite{plank-etal-2014-linguistically}, nuanced models with a continuum/variety of perspectives may more effectively capture the linguistic phenomena.
 Perspectivism in NLP, therefore, is a growing movement encouraging the construction and distribution of disaggregated datasets to embrace multiple, valid perspectives, and evaluation against individual labels rather than aggregated gold standards~\cite{frenda2024perspectivist}.

-One approach is to model individuals as annotators directly. \citet{golazizian-etal-2024-cost, lee-goldwasser-2022-towards} introduced the Moral Foundations Subjective Corpus and built a multitask model that captures general task patterns and signals differences among initial annotators.
-They use a few-shot sample selection technique focused on capturing how new annotators’ behaviors differ from the general patterns, to learn individual perspectives. \citet{davani-etal-2022-dealing} developed multi-annotator models, with varying degrees of shared parameters, finding that their multi-task model met or exceeded other methods on hate speech detection and emotion classification, as well as uncertainty estimates.
+One approach to perspectivism is to learn from the disagreements themselves. \citet{fornaciari-etal-2021-beyond} present one way to do this, by predicting a soft-label distribution, or the distribution of annotator responses, as an auxiliary task for part-of-speech tagging and stemming, finding that it leads to improved performance.
+One approach is to model individuals as annotators directly rather than collapsing their judgments into a single aggregated label.
+For example, \citet{golazizian-etal-2024-cost, lee-goldwasser-2022-towards} introduced the Moral Foundations Subjective Corpus and proposed a multitask architecture that captures general task-level patterns and preserves differences among annotators.
+Their approach uses a few-shot sample selection technique to capture how new annotators’ labeling behaviors differ from the general patterns, which enables the learning of individual perspectives.
+Similarly, \citet{davani-etal-2022-dealing} developed multi-annotator models with varying degrees of shared parameters, finding that explicitly accounting for annotator specific signals can match or exceeded aggregation based methods on subjective tasks such as hate speech detection and emotion classification, while also producing more informative uncertainty estimates.